railken/search-query/README.md

 ## Custom resolver

 As you already saw, in order to parse the query you have to add the resolvers.
-So are free to add any resolvers you want, but pay attention to the order: KeyValue and NodeValue are the foundation for all the resolvers, so be carefull.
+So you are free to add any resolvers you want, but pay attention to the order: KeyValue and NodeValue are the foundation for all the resolvers, so be carefull.

 Here's an example of custom resolver and node